Create a Shared Dataset or Embedded Dataset (Report Builder and SSRS)

 You can create and modify paginated report definition (.rdl) files in Report Builder and in Report Designer in SQL Server Data Tools.
 Each authoring environment provides different ways to create, open, and save reports and related items.

-To open Report Builder and create a shared dataset
+To create a shared dataset in Report Builder

 Open Report Builder.
 The New report or dataset pane opens, as shown in the following figure: